 I eventually changed schools and became an accomplished video editor.
 I began my journey into videography early.
 By this time, I had put my brief rough patch with bullies behind me.

-And as time went on, my computer skills made me modestly popular.
+And as time went on, my computer skills made me modestly famous.
 At least intriguing to my peers.

 I made many friends.